coinchangemarket/coinchange-gui/README.md

 -DPORTABLE=1 -DWITH_AVX2=0
 ```

-And then build from within MSVC.
 You may find it helpful to explicitly include Boostand QT paths:
 ```
 cmake.exe -DPORTABLE=1 -Wno-dev -DBOOST_ROOT=C:\boost_1_59_0 -DBOOST_LIBRARYDIR=C:\boost_1_59_0\libs\ -DCMAKE_PREFIX_PATH=D:\Qt\5.10.0\msvc2015_64 -G "Visual Studio 15 Win64" ..
 ```

+And then build from within MSVC.

-#### On *nix
+#### On * nix / OS X

 Dependencies: CMake 2.8.6 or later, Boost 1.59 or later and QT 5.1 or later.